How to See Most of New Zealand in Under Two Weeks

 The drive is a thrill in itself as you travel through lands of snow-peaked mountains and brilliant blue lakes.
 A detour to Mt Cook is well worth it to get closer views of New Zealand’s highest mountain and to explore the glacial lakes of these alpine valleys.
 Then head southwards to “New Zealand’s Adventure Capital”, Queenstown where you are spoiled for choice with adrenaline activities.

-Find out more about Mt Cook in Aoraki Mt Cook National Park – Guide for Backpackers.
+Find out more about Mt Cook in The Complete Guide to Mt Cook.

 Day 8 – A Day in Queenstown or a Trip to Milford Sound